NiloofarAZAD/Brain-Tumor-Segmentation-ViT-and-CNN-Based-UNet/README.md

 I built 4 models including the classic UNet and Vision-Transformer-based UNet (UNETR).
 The other 2 models are variations of it (Densenet-121-UNet, Attention-UNet)

-⚡ In conclusion, using 3929 images to train models, Densenet-121-Unet achieved the best performance with an accuracy of 99% compared to others.
-The UNETR model achieves around 72.09% accuracy on the test data.
-However, this is not a competitive result on a rather small dataset compared to CNNs on the same data.
+⚡ In conclusion, using 3929 images to train models, all CNN-based models achieved better performance compared to The UNETR model, achieving around 72.09% accuracy on the test data.
+This is not a competitive result on a rather small dataset compared to CNNs on the same data.
 CNNs achieve excellent results on data volumes that are not as large as those required by Vision Transformers.

 ⚡ Dataset: https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation